ramcharan2410/movieinfo/README.md

 ## Features

 - Has 4 categories - Now Playing, Popular, Top Rated, and Upcoming.
-- q Contains Movie Overview and its Average Rating.
+- Contains Movie Overview and its Average Rating.
-- q Previous and Next pages to discover wide range of available movies
+- Previous and Next pages to discover wide range of available movies

 ## Details